 How your child plays, learns, speaks, acts and moves offers important clues about your child’s development.
-Developmental milestones are the things most children can do by a certain age.
+Developmental milestones are the things most children (75% or more) can do by a certain age.
 Check the milestones your child has reached by the end of 18 months and talk with your child’s doctor at every visit about the milestones your child has reached and what to expect next.

 What Most Children Do at This Age:

 - Moves away from you, but looks to make sure you are close by

 - Puts hands out for you to wash them

 - Looks at a few pages in a book with you